Logiqx/gps-details/docs/devices/garmin/watches/quatix.md

 The quatix is similar to the Fenix, but with some additional boating features and slightly less recreational features.

 The various models are listed in reverse-chronological order.
-The release dates are generally from [Wikipedia](https://en.wikipedia.org/wiki/Garmin_Fenix#Models).
+The release dates are generally from Garmin announcements.